Rural Community Pollinator Grants NOW LIVE!

 We are on a drive to nurture and increase the local bee population with the relaunch of a successful grass cutting campaign.

-Our Don't Mow, Let it Grow initiative will see reduced grass cutting in some areas of local parks and cemeteries over the summer months while free wildflower seed packets will be distributed to the public to encourage them to do the same in their homes.
+Our Don't Mow, Let it Grow initiative seen a reduced grass cutting in some areas of local parks and cemeteries over the summer months while free wildflower seed packets where distributed to the public to encourage them to do the same in their homes.

-The aim of the campaign is to increase places for pollinators like bees and butterflies to live and feed off.
+The aim of the campaign was to increase places for pollinators like bees and butterflies to live and feed off.

 The Pollinator Plan forms part of Council's pioneering Green Infrastructure Plan and Biodiversity Officer, Christine Doherty, said it could play a key role in fighting the extinction of many species of bees on the island of Ireland.